 Do you get all hot and bothered and lose your focus?

 Do you smile and walk away and get even more focused and more determined?

 What happens when coach yells at you for something that is not your fault?

 Do you pout and feel sorry for yourself and angry?

 Do you look him in the eye and listen to what he’s saying and try to find the learning?

-Mental toughness is where you put your attention.
-Martin Luther King Jr. said “The ultimate measure of a man is not where he stands in times of comfort and convenience but where he stands in times of challenge of controversy.”
+“The ultimate measure of a man is not where he stands in times of comfort and convenience but where he stands in times of challenge of controversy.”
+Martin Luther King Jr.

-Take pride in your ability to routinely rise above petty problems.
+Take pride in your “un-ruffle-ability”, your nobility of mind and your ability to routinely rise above petty problems.
 You can’t afford to major in minor things if you want to win a championship.
 If you can learn to choose your attitude moment to moment, it will give you a huge advantage in basketball and in life.

 PGC Basketball provides intense, no-nonsense basketball training for players and coaches.
 Our basketball camps are designed to teach players of all positions to play smart basketball, be coaches on the court, and be leaders in practices, games and in everyday life.

 We combine our unique PGC culture with a variety of teaching methods and learning environments to maximize the learning potential of those that attend our sessions.
 In addition to spending 6-7 hours on the court each day, lessons will be reinforced through classroom sessions and video analysis.